 Strategic Housing Market and Needs Assessment

 In July 2011, the Council commissioned a new Strategic Housing Market and Needs Assessment (SHMNA) to provide an evidence base for the borough’s strategic approach to housing.
 The SHMNA is based on the analysis of 1,700 interviews conducted with local households from July to August 2011 as well as secondary data from the UK Census, Homes and Communities Agency, HM Land Registry, Office for National Statistics and a range of other sources along with a consultation programme with a wide range of stakeholders.

 Affordable rent guidance

-Under the HCA Affordable Homes Framework 2011 – 15, Registered Providers (Housing Associations) have the ability to charge up to 80% of market rent on new homes and under fixed term flexible tenancies.
-The Council has worked with East London Housing Partnership and POD consultants to understand the impact of increased rents on the affordability of homes for residents in the borough.
+Under the HCA Affordable Homes Framework 2011–15, Registered Providers (Housing Associations) can charge up to 80% of market rent on new homes and may offer fixed term flexible tenancies.
+The Council has worked with the East London Housing Partnership and POD consultants to understand the impact of increased rents on the affordability of homes for residents in the borough.

 Based upon the research, the Council produced guidance setting out the maximum levels of rent that should be charged on Affordable Rented homes.
 The guidance was approved by the Council's Cabinet in May 2011 and subsequently updated in August 2011.

 - Download the Affordable Rent Guidance (39KB PDF file)